Joint Meritorious Unit Award: History

 On September 22, 2005, Secretary of Defense Donald Rumsfeld awarded the Joint Meritorious Unit Award to the Department of Army's Project and Contracting Office (PCO) for "exceptionally meritorious achievements from 1 January 2004 to 30 June 2005" that occurred during Operation Iraqi Freedom.

 The Joint Meritorious Unit Award is a ribbon, enclosed in a gold frame.
 Navy, Marine Corps, Air Force, Space Force, and Coast Guard recipients wear a different, smaller frame than do U.S. Army, as the latters' unit awards are displayed at a different location on the uniform.
-The ribbon is very similar to the Defense Superior Service Medal, indicative of it signifying that the unit must have performed service of a character comparable to it, which, if performed by an individual, would warrant the award of the medal.
+The ribbon is very similar to the Defense Superior Service Medal in appearance, but its precedence is ahead of each service member's specific unit commendations.
+Thus signifying that the unit must have performed service of a character comparable to it, which, if performed by an individual, would warrant the award of the Defense Distinguished Service Medal.

 Subsequent decorations of the Joint Meritorious Unit Award are annotated with oak leaf clusters.